 - Use an online price comparison website

-– Go to agencies near the airport.
-There offer the best prices
+- Go to agencies near the airport.
+They offer the best prices

 - Rent a car for several days to get discounts

-– Consider all rental conditions (number of kilometres, petrol price, insurance etc.)
+- Consider all rental conditions (number of kilometers, petrol price, insurance etc.)